-- the public interest in the public knowing how a public body performs its functions: - the public interest in members of the public exercising their rights under the FOI Acts.
+- the public interest in the public knowing how a public body performs its functions; - the public interest in members of the public exercising their rights under the FOI Acts.

-In favour of withholding the records:
+In favour withholding the records:

-- the public interest in protecting the right to privacy; - the public interest in public bodies being able to perform their functions effectively.
+- t interest in protecting the right to privacy; - t erest in public bodies being able to perform their functions entirely.